ShirAmit96/Ap1/README.md

 # Ap1
+Important notes:
-Important note: when working on ex2 we accidentley made a merge to the main, we reverted the merge but you can still see that the last commit was recent.
+if you are checking ex2 go to branch ex2. if you are checking ex3 go to branch ex3. when working on ex2 we accidentley made a merge to the main, we reverted the merge but you can still see that the last commit was recent.
 We are putting this note here as insturcted to us by the instructor Erel.

 Manual for the second part of ex1: